anasancho/anasancho.github.io/README.md

 ## https://anasancho.github.io/.
 <b> Programmers are wizards—  turning coffee into code. </b> <p></p>
 <i> The core knowledge which can’t be taught, comes from working on something of your own. </i>
-Programming is not just for engineers /Sketching materials and tools is necessary for the development of ideas : It is possible to create different kinds of programming languages and environments that engage people with visual and spatial minds beyond math or the technical approach.
+Programming is not just for engineers .
+Sketching materials and tools are necessary for the development of ideas : It is possible to create different kinds of programming languages and environments that engage people with visual and spatial minds beyond math or the technical approach.
 Advantageous  within the visual arts learn how to build their own tools—to become software literate.
 <img src="https://github.com/anasancho/anasancho.github.io/blob/master/qrcode_github.png" height="200" width="200" >
 Coding depends on our capacity to question rather than assume something is just because :  "Common sense isn't always common practice".